 Best yet, put those tips to practice and make a project inspired by your hometown.
 That could mean digging through your archives to repurpose an old photo or creative project, or wearing a mask and finding inspiration just outside your door.

-Share your project on our classes here and be entered to win a free year of Skillshare Premium.
+Share your project on our classes here and be entered to win a free year of Skillshare.

 Cyn Lagos, Miami

 Cyn Lagos is a visual storyteller with a focus on street photography, graphic design, and immersive technology.
 Her work aims to highlight social change and educate around the issues facing her own community of Miami, but also the world at large.
 Lately, she’s been working on the Escapism Project, a photo exploration deeply rooted in the current moment and our own drive for discovery.

 What would you say to someone who wants to explore their creativity but feels really limited by where they’re living and the environment around them?

 I would say try to get the details of something that maybe you’ve never observed up close.
 It’s kind of like that experience when you are a child and you grab an ant on your finger.
 You realize, “Oh, there’s this tiny little ant.”
 But then you start noticing the little details on your fingerprints.
 So get closer to things.
 Challenge yourself and capture those moments of things that are completely normal to you.
 It’s not always that the subject has to be the best thing.
 It’s more about: how many ways can you curate the world in a tiny little square?

 Can you talk about your Escapism project?
 What was the intention with this project?